sameerabalay/Dockless_Mobility/README.md

      alt="ElephantRoom_014706_Predictions"
      style="float: left; margin-right: 6px;" />

-From the above graph we can see the model did well in most cases was off during the peak utilization.
+From the above graph we can see the model did well in most cases and was off during the peak utilization.
 Investigating the data I found the model was not performing well during the evening commuter hours.
+Usage patterns might be different during the evening commute hours because of the numerous music events and food venues downtown Austin has to offer.

 ## Future Work
   Integrate different event data as features into the model